Specialised Supported Housing – an integral part of the future of health and social care – Part 3

 The consumer regulation objectives are:

-• to ensure that actual or potential tenants of social housing have an appropriate degree of choice and protection
+• ensure that actual or potential tenants of social housing have an appropriate degree of choice and protection

 • to ensure that tenants of social housing have the opportunity to be involved in its management and to hold their landlords to account

-• to encourage RPs to contribute to the environmental, social and economic well-being of the areas in which the housing is situated.
+• encourage RPs to contribute to the environmental, social and economic well-being of the areas in which the housing is situated.

 and the consumer standards are those of: